-ectives and performance jets of the plan with respect to land Means by which Council proposes to achieve the plan's objectives and performance targets Manner in which Council proposes to assess its performance with respect to the plan's objectives and performance targets environment for park, sportsgrounds and general community use property users and do not impact on the amenity of the properties.
-2. 3.
-4. Installation of signage preventing vehicles from entering unauthorised areas.
+Issues Objectives and performance targets of the plan with respect to the land Means by which Council proposes to achieve the plan's objectives and performance targets Manner in which Council proposes to assess its performance with respect to the plan's objectives and performance targets Safety and Risk Management Provide safe use and access to public land and facilities.
+Design and maintain layouts, landscaping and facilities in accordance with CPTED principles (Crime Prevention through Environmental Design) principles including passive surveillance, good sight lines, territorial reinforcement and space management and lighting.
+Review lighting and security for both day and night time use.
+Work with local police to identify and act on safety issues.
+Install and maintain facilities in accordance with relevant Australian standards.
+Repair vandalism or graffiti within 48 hours where possible.
+Works to be in accordance with relevant Australian Standards and CPTED principles.
+Monitor and action incident and accident reports.
+Traffic and Parking Ensure traffic and parking requirements provide a safe environment for park, sportsgrounds and general community use property users and do not impact on the amenity of the properties.
+Minimise use of vehicles on community land and regulate and monitor vehicle access.
+Installation of signage preventing vehicles from entering unauthorised areas.
 Where vehicles are permitted, provide clearly marked vehicle movement areas Provide access for emergency or works services.
-2. 3.
+Reduced pedestrian, cyclist and vehicle conflicts.
 Improved public safety.
 Traffic access to community land is via agreement.
-Use agreements 1.
-That use arrangements facilitate wide community access to community land, community benefits and support financial sustainability.
-1. Licence, leases, estates and short term use agreements comply with legislative and policy requirements.
-1. Monitor agreements in accordance with terms and conditions of agreement.
+Use agreements That use arrangements facilitate wide community access to community land, community benefits and support financial sustainability.
+Licence, leases, estates and short term use agreements comply with legislative and policy requirements.
+Monitor agreements in accordance with terms and conditions of agreement.